tensorflow/similarity/api/TFSimilarity/visualization/viz_neigbors_imgs.md

 <b>class_mapping</b>
 </td>
 <td>
-Dictionary that map the class numerical ids to a class name.
-If not set, will display the class numerical id.
+Mapping from class numerical ids to a class name.
+If not set, the plot will display the class numerical id instead.
 Defaults to None.
 </td>
 </tr><tr>